 So what about the gear?

 Let’s be very clear about how we do this.
 While we do make up cast-able leaders, at the end of the day, you are not going to cast a 4ft bite trace and 12ft rubbing leader made of 275lbs cable very far.
-Factor in the proximity of your fellow anglers, the skipper, a rocking boat and sIMG_5404ome expensive antenna and radar and your best forgetting any ideas about gracefully casting your outfit without miss hap.
+Factor in the proximity of your fellow anglers, the skipper, a rocking boat and some expensive antenna and radar and your best forgetting any ideas about gracefully casting your outfit without miss hap.
 The practical approach is to drop the fly in first, and gently lower the bite trace and leader to ensure it is tangle free, before paying out the required distance of line.
 If several of you are fishing, fish at different distances from the boat to avoid tangles, and don’t worry if you are the rod fishing nearest the boat.
 Many sharks will pick up, drop and move past a bait, and end up nailing the closest one, sometime in full view!

 We’ve tied and tried many designs of fly over the years.
 Some works of art last one encounter, while other sparse creations stand the test of time.
 Our experience shows that there is no particular colour preference.
 You need movement and a fly that will not wrap the dressing or tangle into a ball and mask the hook.
 Bear in mind also, that the fly will be sitting in the chum trail, and synthetic materials that are easy to wash are better than natural materials that tend to soak up fish oils when you come to clean your gear.
 While we rig shark flies on tubes, and they look great in the water, we have always found that adding a small strip of fish bait makes a massive difference.